aws-samples/amazon-forecast-samples/ForecastCheatSheet.md

     - [Null-filling featurization terminology and syntax](https://docs.aws.amazon.com/forecast/latest/dg/howitworks-missing-values.html):

-      - "**frontfill**" - (TTS only) refers to cold-start items and how you want to treat nulls before the item begins to have any history
+      - "**frontfill**" - (TTS only) refers to new (cold-start) items and how you want to treat nulls before the item begins to have any history
       - "**middlefill**" - refers to nulls in the middle of time series values
       - "**backfill**" - refers to end-of-life items and how you want to treat nulls after an item has stopped selling
       - "**futurefill**" - (RTS only) refers to nulls that occur after the end of training data

     - **If the default filling looks fine, you don’t need to do anything**

-    - If you want to change middlefill=”nan” because 0’s aren’t really 0’s and backfill=”zero” because you know you have some products with end-of-life, paste the sample JSON below.
+    - Below is a JSON example if you want to change middlefill=”zero” (everything between 1st and last timestamps) and backfill=”nan” because you know you have some products with end-of-life, paste the sample JSON below.

       ```json
       [